scipion-em/docs/_sources/docs/user/tutorials/modelBuilding/007-requirements.rst.txt

 (cryo-EM) allows structures to be solved by this method at almost atomic resolutions.
-Providing a basic introduction to model building, this tutorial shows the initial workflow aimed at obtaining high-quality atomic models from cryo-EM data by using software framework.
+Providing a basic introduction to model building, this tutorial shows the initial workflow aimed at obtaining high-quality atomic models from cryo-EM maps by using the *Scipion* software framework.

 We'd like to hear from you
 --------------------------